-Section 1: Interconnection Process Overview
+Section 1: Overview of Generator Interconnection Request Process

 Entities requesting interconnection of a generating facility (including increases to the capacity of an existing generating unit or decommissioning of a generating unit) or requesting interconnection of a merchant transmission facility within the PJM RTO must do so within PJM's defined interconnection process.
 This process ensures the successful, timely completion of PJM's planning, facility construction and operational and market infrastructure requirements.
 For the purposes of this Manual, the term "Developer" is used to encompass any entity which bears responsibility for bulk power system upgrades, whether a third party seeking interconnection or an existing Transmission Owner with responsibility for Baseline Upgrades or self-identified enhancements.